 to see your award package if you were not selected for verification.
 If you were selected

 for verification once the verification process is complete you will then be able to

 review your award package.

 - On MCC4me/MyBackpack you have the ability to view your award letter.
 The award letter details the aid for which you are eligible.
 If there is a loan in your package that you would like to accept, you must go to www.studentloans.gov or follow the link in your MyBackpack and complete & submit a Master Promissory Note (MPN) and Entrance Counseling the first time you use your loan package at MCC.

 - Starting in 2019-2020 the student must also accept their loan offer in their MyBackpack in order for the loan to be included in their award package.
 If you intend on participating in the work-study program you must contact the Student Employment Services.

 - What type of aid is available?
 View the sources of aid page.

-- Student Rights and Responsibilitiespdf
+- Please review the Student Rights and Responsibilities PDF document

 - If you fail, stop attending, or withdraw from your classes, you may owe a portion of your award back.
 This is called a Return of Funds.